Neuroplasticity: Multilingualism

-The beneficial effect of multilingualism on people's behavior and cognition is well-known nowadays.
+There is a beneficial effect of multilingualism on people's behavior and cognition.
 Numerous studies have shown that people who study more than one language have better cognitive functions and flexibilities than people who only speak one language.
 Bilinguals are found to have longer attention spans, stronger organization and analyzation skills, and a better theory of mind than monolinguals.
 Researchers have found that the effect of multilingualism on better cognition is due to neuroplasticity.

 In one prominent study, neurolinguists used a voxel-based morphometry (VBM) method to visualize the structural plasticity of brains in healthy monolinguals and bilinguals.
 They first investigated the differences in density of grey and white matter between two groups and found the relationship between brain structure and age of language acquisition.
 The results showed that grey-matter density in the inferior parietal cortex for multilinguals were significantly greater than monolinguals.
 The researchers also found that early bilinguals had a greater density of grey matter relative to late bilinguals in the same region.
 The inferior parietal cortex is a brain region highly associated with the language learning, which corresponds to the VBM result of the study.

 Recent studies have also found that learning multiple languages not only re-structures the brain but also boosts brain's capacity for plasticity.
 A recent study found that multilingualism not only affects the grey matter but also white matter of the brain.
 White matter is made up of myelinated axons that is greatly associated with learning and communication.
 Neurolinguists used a diffusion tensor imaging (DTI) scanning method to determine the white matter intensity between monolinguals and bilinguals.
 Increased myelinations in white matter tracts were found in bilingual individuals who actively used both languages in everyday life.
 The demand of handling more than one language requires more efficient connectivity within the brain, which resulted in greater white matter density for multilinguals.

 While it is still debated whether these changes in brain are result of genetic disposition or environmental demands, many evidences suggest that environmental, social experience in early multilinguals affect the structural and functional reorganization in the brain.